COMP0016-T32/comp0016-t32.github.io/README.md

 There will be `_site` directory generated in the root directory.

+**However**, notice that the website is designed to be deployed in [our project web server](https://students.cs.ucl.ac.uk/2022/group32/), so the styling looks cracked when opening `index.html` in the browser directly.
+Please either visit the [website](https://students.cs.ucl.ac.uk/2022/group32/) or run the local server by running `bundle exec jekyll serve`.

 ## How to write a blog post

 To write a post, find the markdown file that you need to write on in the root directory.
 For example, if you want to put some content in the requirement section, please find `requirements.md` in the root directory.